Disco Ball

 Little More

-Little More brings serious wow factor to any 50-person event in Tribeca, with its Entire Back Area Upstairs section accommodating up to 65 guests in a dimly lit, serpent-mural-adorned space anchored by a 45-foot marble bar.
-The botanical-inspired cocktail program and a food menu spanning caviar service to crab mac and cheese make it equally at home for a corporate client dinner or a milestone birthday celebration.
+Little More brings Tribeca's most dramatic backdrop to your 50-person event, with a dedicated Entire Back Area Upstairs section that seats up to 65 guests anchored by a 45-foot marble bar and a soaring 16-foot library of spirits.
+The botanical-inspired cocktail program and an inventive menu ranging from caviar service to birria ramen make it equally sharp for corporate client dinners and milestone celebrations.

 Sugar Mouse